fubicales2016/fogbowcloud.org/content/pages/manager.md

 * **Monitoring instances:** the manager checks all instances that it is aware of and identifies when an instance is no longer active; then it updates the state of the corresponding request according to its type (one-time|persistent); the instance monitoring period is also configurable in the manager configuration file;
 * **Reissuing requests' tokens:** the manager updates requests' tokens when this is needed; when a request was issued by a user of the underlying cloud, it is aware of the access token being used.
 However this access token can expire before the request gets fulfilled, or before the valid_until attribute.
 In this way, the manager updates the request's token when it is necessary.
 The token update period is configurable in the manager configuration file.

-The end user can interact with a manager component to perform the following operations:
+The client can interact with a manager component to perform the following operations:

 * List the federation members;
 * Get a token access id;